 Branding guru Wally Olins has contributed an article to the Said Business School at Oxford.
 “You only have to look at slogans, straplines and brochures to see that most national tourism programmes are interchangeable”, he says.
 Here is the article:

-For most of the twentieth century nationalism was the property of extreme right-wing political movements, which emphasised doctrines of presumed racial superiority, authoritarian leadership, and armed might.
+For most of the twentieth century nationalism was the property of extreme right-wing political movements, which emphasized doctrines of presumed racial superiority, authoritarian leadership, and armed might.
 Today collective national identity is re-emerging in a quite different context.
 In Western Europe, nations like Britain, France, Germany and the Netherlands, which have a large a number of immigrant communities, are looking for ways to integrate their new citizens without destroying or undermining their inherited culture.
 In this country serious mainstream political figures such as David Blunkett and Gordon Brown are taking an active part in this debate.

 For quite different reasons and with very different preoccupations some other European countries are also focusing on their national identities.
 Countries that were formerly part of the USSR like Estonia, Latvia, Lithuania, Georgia, and more recently Ukraine, have emerged blinking into the sunlight of their own nationhood.
 It is probable that others in the Caucasus and Central Asia will follow.
 If these new nations are to become successful entities their citizens need to develop a collective sense of self-confidence and self-esteem, which comes largely from a feeling of collective nationhood.
 Meanwhile, “old” countries such as Poland and Hungary have re-established their independent identities and joined the European Union, along with the Czech Republic, Slovakia and Slovenia, which, although they have long histories, have never been nations before.